 If you’re a health nut, you might have heard of Cissus quadrangularis, AKA veldt grape.
-This perennial member of the Vitaceae family has been scrutinized for its potential (and often imaginary) health benefits.
+This perennial member of the Vitaceae or grape family has been scrutinized for its potential (and often imaginary) health benefits.

 It has dozens of nicknames depending on the language, but the most common ones in English include: